 It’ll come as no surprise to your average Gossip Girl hater/fan that Serena van der Woodsen, the phenomenally blonde It Girl of the Upper East Side, has a little bit of a popularity problem.
-Of course, little could easily serve here as the understatement of the century: a more truthful assessment would be that Serena van der Woodsen is a hate sink.
-Fans will merrily argue about many things regarding the series (‘Dan was Blair’s true love!’
-‘No, Chuck Bass is not an abuser, he’s Chuck Bass!’), but there seems to be, at least in this regard, a quasi-universal political consensus: Serena is the worst.
+Of course, little is the understatement of the century: a more truthful assessment would be that Serena van der Woodsen is a hate sink.
+Fans will argue about many things (‘Dan was Blair’s true love!’
+‘No, Chuck Bass is not an abuser, he’s Chuck Bass!’), but there seems to be, at least in this regard, a solid consensus: Serena is the worst.
 The absolute worst.

 Considering that the Gossip Girl cast is primarily composed of odious bullies, narcissistic pricks, and lying backstabbers, managing to rank so high among what would be considered the worst is honestly quite a feat.
 So what exactly has Serena done to incur the wrath of viewers?